In 2016, we benefited from our ongoing focus on the three key financial pillars that we consider essential to maximizing shareholder value:

-- Productive, long-term growth;
+- Driving productive, long-term growth;

-- Generating significant free cash flow; and
+- Generating significant levels of free cash flow; and

 - Optimizing capital allocation.